 - “Come Christians Join to Sing” is not an Advent hymn, but it is filled with Alleluias and Rejoices that children can sing.
 It also very simply names the main reason for our joy – Jesus!
 It will connect worshipers with Easter when this is often sung.

-If you have an Alleluia poster that you hide away during Lent and feature at Easter, bring it out today.
+If you have an Alleluia banner/poster that you hide away during Lent and feature on Easter, bring it out today.
 Recall its use and claim Alleluia as a good word for Christmas as well as Easter.

-- “Good Christian Friends Rejoice!” is another hymn usually sung later in the season, but possibly appropriate for today.
-Again the youngest can join in on the repeated first line of every voice.
+- “Good Christian Friends, Rejoice!” is another hymn usually sung later in the season, but possibly appropriate for today.
+Again the youngest can join in on the first line which is the same for every verse.

 Isaiah 61:1-4, 8-11